MehrdadSamadishadlou/R_for_Biologists/nexercises.md

    3. What is the variable type of title?
    4. What is the variable type of genres?
    5. how many levels are in the factor genres?

+6. Create a vector x of integers that starts at 12 and ends at 73.
+Determine the length of object x.
+7.